anOsuPlayer/Moona/GUIDE.md

 Another reason those fields were added is because.. well... *I'm not evil*.
 I thought to the fact that people, for whatever reason, might actually need to operate with those constants and, thus, I chose a fitting place for them to reside and for you to find them easily!

 ### The Almighty Serial Container
-As mentioned in the [Nature and IDs](#nature-and-ids) paragraph (where *Serial elements* were introducted), ALL the serials *have to live inside Moona*, for them to work at their best.
+As mentioned in the [Nature and IDs](#nature-and-ids) paragraph (where *serial elements* were introducted), ALL the serials *have to live inside Moona*, for them to work at their best.

-As always, it's a matter of "working at the best" because dependent elements are not made to operate without Moona.
+> NOTE: As always, it's a matter of "working at the best" because dependent elements are not made to operate without Moona.
 Serials *could* live outside of the framework but... the truth is they'd be pretty useless on their own.

 Serial elements are listed inside of Moona via an [*IshMap*](https://github.com/anOsuPlayer/Moona/wiki/IshMap) that stores them *alongisde their ID*.
 This big list is used recall each of those elements when needed.
-You're able to interact with those objects by the [methods](https://github.com/anOsuPlayer/Moona/wiki/Moona#methods) that interact with IDs inside of this class: by knowing the ID of one you'll be able to reach that specified object, even if it's stored as private field somewhere!
+You're able to access those objects by the [methods](https://github.com/anOsuPlayer/Moona/wiki/Moona#methods) that interact with IDs inside of this class: by knowing the ID of one you'll be able to reach that specified object, even if it's stored as private field somewhere!

+When explaining serials I mentioned the fact that *they are not magically added to the Moona class* and that *their ID cannot be imposed by the user*.
+This is because the Moona Class provides *appropriate methods* to do such things: via the **Add(Serial s)** method and the **GiveID() method** you are able to both store them inside the list and provide an adequate ID for it to not mess up.
+If you want to check some alternative for those methods or if you just want to know how they work, take a look [here](https://github.com/anOsuPlayer/Moona/wiki/Moona#methods).

+Please remember the fact that, other than removing them from the list, *there cannot be any direct interference with how Moona stores serial objects*.
+This means that the user can only *add* or *remove* those elements, they cannot directly access the place where they're stored, though.
+I've developed this feature in order to prevent any necessity that involves editing the serials' list, hopefully the methods I provided will be enough for you to work!

+### The Process HQ
+*to be added*